foxholden/ROHan/README.md

 2) Do a "git clone --depth 1 https://github.com/grenaud/rohan.git"

-Installation
+Holden's installation for HPC
 ----------------------

-1) make sure you have "aclocal", "cmake", "libtool", "libpng" and "git" installed, check for it by typing " git --version" and "cmake --version".

-For Ubuntu:

-     sudo apt-get install autotools-dev
-     sudo apt-get install git
-     sudo apt-get install cmake
-     sudo apt-get install libtool
-     sudo apt-get install libpng-dev

-For MacOS, if you have Homebrew (https://brew.sh/) installed:

-    brew install autoconf
-    brew install automake
-     brew install git
-     brew install cmake
-     brew install libtool
-     brew install libpng

-2) make sure you have gcc that supports -std=c++11, gcc version 4.7 or above.
-Type "gcc -v" and check the version.
-For both Ubuntu and MacOS,

-3) As the makefile uses "git clone" to download subpackages, please make sure that the computer on which you are installing ROHan has access to the internet.
-Once done, simply type : cd ROHan make

-For MacOS, if you get the problem: fatal error: 'lzma.h' file not found, this is a problem building htslib with homebrew, please refer to the following htslib page: https://github.com/samtools/htslib/issues/493

-4) (optional) Either put the executable in the overall path or add the path to your $PATH environment or add an alias to be able to run "rohan" from any directory.
+(optional) Either put the executable in the overall path or add the path to your $PATH environment or add an alias to be able to run "rohan" from any directory.

 Quick start